burger icon

 Support That's Actually Helpful-for Once

-Full marks for live chat-stoked with how quick these folks are.
-Gave chat a whirl, bloke answered in two minutes.
-Wasn't expecting that!
 The help bubble pops up, and it's never buried under menus like with other mob.
 Phone support?
 Local number, proper accent, laughed with me about the Big Bash-nice touch.
 Email support's fine, but honestly, I only ever used it once when my chat logs went missing after a signal drop riding the light rail.

 Phones & Devices: No Need to Be Fancy